RicardoLera/EmbeddedNet/README.md

  - Formulated training equations.
  - Adapted system to Stochastic Gradient Descent.
  - Implemented training for Fully Connected layer and observed a slight increase in precision with a Learning Rate of 0.000045.
- - Repeated the same process for Average Pooling, ReLU6, Batch Normalization and 2D-Convolution.
+ - Repeated the same process for Average Pooling, ReLU6, Batch Normalization, 2D-Convolution and Depthwise Convolution.
+ - Training Finished

 ## Training Equations

 From the [MobileNetV2 Article](https://arxiv.org/abs/1801.04381):